 Physical Installation for the Milan Triennale Museum

-My team at Accurat and I, created a data wallpaper, visualizing data from the 1938 census as an art installation in the main hall of the Triennale Design Museum, in Milan.
+My team at Accurat and I created a data wallpaper, visualizing data from the 1938 census as an art installation in the main hall of the Triennale Design Museum in Milan.

 This large visual installation (filling an entire wall 20 meters long and 5 meters tall) tells the story of the Jews who were surveyed in Milan on August 22, 1938.
-We translated names and lives of these people into their "data portraits": micro-illustrations based on information from the dataset of the Jews surveyed in 1938, subsequent procedures of race verification, and the database of the victims of the Shoah in Italy.
+We translated the names and lives of these people into their "data portraits": micro-illustrations based on information from the dataset of the Jews surveyed in 1938, subsequent procedures of “race verification,” and a database of the victims of the Shoah in Italy.

-From a long distance, names become almost indistinguishable generating a pattern which gives the visitor an unexpected but essential point of view based on people’s professions.
+From a distance, names become almost indistinguishable generating a pattern which gives the visitor an unexpected but essential point of view based on people’s professions.

 Since the portraits are arranged in columns and sorted from left to right by age, colored areas appear clearly, and it’s easy to identify groups of people: students dominate the left side of the wall, retired people dominate the right section, while a complex mix of activities populates the middle part of the artwork.

 A secondary wall—measuring 20 meters by 3.5 meters—presents an overview of the parameters’ distribution, and explains the structure of the archive.
 The visual legend displays the information needed and instructions to read the main wall and is enriched with statistics and details about the dataset, creating a different, more analytic approach to the exhibition.